-From size and shape to color and style, there are a lot of things to consider when deciding on a rug for your home or other space.
-The right rug will complement your other furnishings and tie the room together.
-The idea is to find one that fits your space and that you’ll love for years to come.
+From size and shape to color and style, there are a lot of things to consider when deciding on a rug for your home.
+The right rug will compliment your current furnishings and tie the room together.
+A high-quality wool rug that’s properly cared for can last decades and may even be passed from one generation to the next.
+The key is finding one that fits your space and carries a look that will last for years to come.

 Table of Contents: